jameshibbard/thunderbird-demo-overlay-extension/README.md

 # Demo Thunderbird Overlay Extension

-This extension uses a custom element to alter the behaviour of the _Help_ menu item in Thunderbird’s menu bar.
-It replaces its original menu items with a single "Hello, World!" menu item.
+This extension alters the behaviour of the _Help_ menu item in Thunderbird’s menu bar.
+It replaces its original menu items with whatever the user has selected in the menu's preferences.

-Note, the custom element is inaccessible via keyboard (the extension is for demo purposes).

 ## Install